Tenacious-Developer/JAVASCRIPT_CODE_CONCEPT/Foundation/02_DataTypes_Variables.md

 ### 7 primitive datatypes
 * primitive type that has only one value
 * immutable
+* atomic in nature (don't depend upon any other type)
 * The variable assigned to a primitive type may be reassigned to a new value, but the original value can not be changed
 * Primitives are passed by value
 #### types